Levelling up: the growth of the UK video game space

 Industries: Video games

 Wales Interactive is a multi-award-winning indie video games, interactive movie developer, and publisher located in Penarth, founded in 2012 by a founding team of two.
 Included in said founding team is Dr David Banner MBE (CEO) who is a multi-award-winning video games artist, designer, producer, director, and entrepreneur.
-His career began in 1995 at Eidos interactive in London as a games artist and designer.
-He has worked for many of the leading games development companies over the years, having worked on over 50 titles for a large range of gaming platforms, such as PlayStation, Nintendo, and Xbox.
 He has a long list of achievements, being a three-time BAFTA Cymru winner, receiving the St David Award for Enterprise (which is the highest honour the Welsh Government can bestow on a Welsh citizen) for establishing the Games Industry in Wales and the subsequent positive impact on the Welsh economy, was recognised in the Queen’s Birthday Honours 2018 where he was appointed Member of the Order of the British Empire (MBE) for “services to the video games industry”, and, in 2020, was awarded the title of Honorary Doctor of Technology from De Montfort University to recognise his achievements made during his video games industry career.
 Richard Price (Director), multi-award-winning film and computer games director, is the other half of the founding team.
 More than a decade ago, he started his career within the entertainment arena, having a diverse range of roles in games and television.

 Wales Interactive are an indie game developer who create and fund their own original ideas exclusively from their studio in Wales, which they self-publish on multiple platforms worldwide, including Sker Ritual, Maid of Sker, Master Reboot, and more.
 They specialise in all areas of development including art, design, writing, programming, music, and Quality Assurance, and are official developers for gaming platforms PlayStation, Nintendo, Xbox, PC, Mac, Linux, iOS, Android, and VR platforms.
 In addition to creating their own in-house titles, they are a publishing label that collaborates with some of the most talented game developers and film makers worldwide to assist them in bringing their original creations to gaming platforms with their offering of a complete range of publishing expertise, which encompasses PR, marketing, localisation, and sales.
 They are also established as one of the driving forces behind the revitalisation of the Full Motion Video (FMV) genre due to the success of their interactive movie portfolio.

-Looking at a couple of their games in more detail, Maid of Sker, a first-person survival horror, is set in 1898 at a remote hotel that has a gory and macabre history from Welsh folklore.
+We have selected a few of their games to look at it more detail.
+Winner of the 2025 Heritage in Games award at TIGA Awards, Maid of Sker, a first-person survival horror, is set in 1898 at a remote hotel that has a gory and macabre history from Welsh folklore.
 This game is inspired by the haunting Welsh tale of Elisabeth Williams, where a family empire is driven by torture, slavery, piracy, and a supernatural mystery encompasses the hotel grounds.
 Players are armed with only a defensive sound device and will have to use stealth tactics to avoid death by a cult of sound-based AI enemies.
 The main features of the game are:

 • The core survival mechanic being based on a 3D sound-based AI system.